-- Professional Development (1 course / 3 units) - FSHD 696Z-001 Professional Development for First Year Graduate Students - Theory (2 courses / 6 units) - o FSHD 546 Foundations of Family and Interpersonal Theory - o FSHD 567 Theories of Human Development - Introductory Research Methods (1 course / 3 units) - o FSHD 507a Research Methods in Family Studies and Human Development - Quantitative Analysis / Additional Research Methods (3 courses / 9 units)
+- Professional Development (1 course / 3 units) - FSHD 696Z-001 Professional Development for First Year Graduate Students - Theory (2 courses / 6 units) - FSHD 546 Foundations of Family and Interpersonal Theory - FSHD 567 Theories of Human Development - Introductory Research Methods (1 course / 3 units) - FSHD 507a Research Methods in Family Studies and Human Development - Quantitative Analysis / Additional Research Methods (3 courses / 9 units)

 - Three classes in quantitative analysis (e.g., Statistics) or research methods that go beyond the introductory class are required for the MS degree.
 FSHD shares course offerings in quantitative analysis with a number of other programs and students can choose to take any classes that are most appropriate given their background.
 A full list of offerings is provided in Appendix D. In addition, both FSHD and other programs offer a broad range of classes in other research methods (e.g., qualitative, mixed-methods, etc.).
-Students should consult with their primary advisor as soon as they matriculate to decide which sequence of classes will be optimal, given their background and research area. - Topics in Core Areas of Family Studies and Human Development (2 courses / 6 units) - Two 3-unit courses with course code of FSHD 601-605 or 607, or classes in the student's substantive area of focus at an equivalent level offered in another academic program - Research (6 units with primary professor) - \circ FSHD 910 Thesis research units.
+Students should consult with their primary advisor as soon as they matriculate to decide which sequence of classes will be optimal, given their background and research area. - Topics in Core Areas of Family Studies and Human Development (2 courses / 6 units) - Two 3-unit courses with course code of FSHD 601-605 or 607, or classes in the student's substantive area of focus at an equivalent level offered in another academic program - Thesis Research (6 units with primary professor) - FSHD 910 Thesis research units; These units are to be taken during semesters when working specifically on thesis relevant research. - Independent Research (3 units with primary professor) - FSHD 900- Independent research units; These units are to be taken when working with the major advisor on directed research.
+The units can be taken during one semester, or one at a time over three semesters.